-Stranding - the type of shoreline substrate can affect the fate of stranded oil
+due to the action of waves and tides.
+The type of shoreline substrate can affect the fate of stranded oil.

-Dissolution - the dissolving of soluble components, makes only a minor contribution to the removal of oil from the sea surface.
+Dissolution - the dissolving of soluble components; this makes only a minor contribution to the removal of oil from the sea surface.